-DSLs will provide opportunities for discussion and inhouse safeguarding training within their school.
+DSLs will provide opportunities for discussion and in-house safeguarding training within their school.
 A record of all training/updates and meetings must be kept.
-The trust will monitor this as part of the annual safeguarding review.
+The trust will monitor through schools Safeguarding and Welfare Annual Reviews.

-safeguarding training in addition to that received in their work role.
+Trust employees who sit on local governing bodies are not required to undertake further safeguarding training in addition to that received in their work role.

-It is good practice for governors to complete the Home Office's Prevent awareness e- learning.
+It is good practice for governors to complete the Home Office's Prevent awareness elearning.